awsdocs/aws-java-developer-guide-v2/doc_source/welcome.rst

 What's New in Version 2.0
 =========================

-The |sdk-java| version 2.0 is a major rewrite of the version 1.x code base.
+The |sdk-java-v2| is a major rewrite of the version 1.x code base.
 It's built on top of Java 8 and adds several frequently requested features.
 These include support for non-blocking I/O and the ability to plug in a different HTTP implementation at run time.
 For more information see the `AWS Blog`_.